jamespope101/phonebook-api/README.md

 - A service layer to enforce business-defined rules and error-handling.
 - A resource layer which defines the REST API paths and requests.

-There are also functional tests in EndToEndTest, which spins up a local application
+There are also functional tests in EndToEndTest, which spins up a local application with some pre-initialised data and asserts on the responses to various requests against the API.

 ## Getting Started

 ### Prerequisites